goabstract/abstract-sdk/docs/reference.md

 ![API][api-icon]

 A branch is where design work and commits happen.
-A branch acts as a personal workspace for contributors, we encourage branches to be created for logic chunks of work – for example designing a new feature.
+A branch acts as a personal workspace for contributors, we encourage branches to be created for logical chunks of work – for example designing a new feature.

   > Note: Branches will be available through the CLI transport in the near future